 We're actively looking for ideas on how to improve Weekly Challenges and would love to hear what you think!Submit Feedback

 We hope you enjoyed last week's challenge.
 The solution has been posted here.
 For the second challenge lets look at removing characters and splitting data into columns based on delimiters.

 Many products will export textual data with delimiters such as quotes.
 This is done so that strings can contain delimiters or control characters within them.
 Having more than one type of delimiter can be hard for ETL programs to interpret.
 In the input text file, there are two different delimiters (double quotes, single quotes) and they surround different data types.

 Use Alteryx to strip out the delimiters as superfluous and format the data as represented in the output.

-You may notice that we have started classifying the excercises into beginner, Intermediate and advanced.
-This classification is used by Alteryx internally to sequence excercises as users advance.
+You may notice that we have started classifying the exercises into beginner, Intermediate and advanced.
+This classification is used by Alteryx internally to sequence exercises as users advance.

 Interesting solution.
 I did something similar, but I used the DateTime converter to get into a date format and parsed out all of the quotes and commas on the front end.
 Is it possible to have people post solutions one the solution is put up so that we can see how other people are solving the issues?